-The Board has determined that each of the Audit Committee members is financially literate; that Messrs.
-Ritch and Macfee and Mrs. Ebanks and Dilbert are all independent; and that Mr. Powell, although not independent on account of his role as an executive officer of an affiliate company, is exempt from the requirement to be independent under NI 52-110 pursuant to Section 3.3(2) of that instrument.
-The Company has relied on this exemption such that Mr. Powell may be a member of the Audit Committee in accordance with NI 52-110.
-The Board has determined in its reasonable judgment that Mr. Powell is able to exercise the impartial judgment necessary to fulfill his responsibilities as an Audit Committee member and that his appointment is required in the best interests of the Company and its shareholders.
+The Board has determined that each of the Audit Committee members is financially literate; that Mr. Macfee and Mrs. Ebanks and Frizzelle are all independent; and that Ms. Holloway although not independent on account of her role as an executive officer of an affiliate company, is exempt from the requirement to be independent under NI 52-110 pursuant to Section 3.3(2) of that instrument.
+The Company has relied on this exemption such that Ms. Holloway be a member of the Audit Committee in accordance with NI 52-110.
+The Board has determined in its reasonable judgment that Ms. Holloway is able to exercise the impartial judgment necessary to fulfill her responsibilities as an Audit Committee member and that her appointment is required in the best interests of the Company and its shareholders.